This 2015 French review focused on:

 The epigenome can be considered as an interface between the genome and the environment that is central to the generation of phenotypes and their stability throughout the life course.”

 The reviewer used the term “transgenerational” to refer to effects that were more appropriately termed parental or intergenerational.
-Per the definition in A review of epigenetic transgenerational inheritance of reproductive disease, for the term to apply there needed to be evidence in subsequent generations of:
+Per the definition in A review of epigenetic transgenerational inheritance of reproductive disease, for the term to apply there needed to be evidence in at least the next 2 male and/or 3 female generations of:

 “Altered epigenetic information between generations in the absence of continued environmental exposure.”